Diploma in Anaesthesia Technology

 Critical Role in Healthcare:

-• Emphasizing the essential part Anaesthetic Technicians play in quality health care.
+• Emphasising the essential part Anaesthetic Technicians play in quality health care.

 • Acknowledging their role in ensuring the safe administration of anaesthesia.